Frik52/Reinforced-Racers-An-AI-Powered-Self-Driving-Racing-Simulator/support/readme.txt

-This folder contains support files and earlier version of the game.
+This folder contains support files.